Copyright (c) 2008 - 2022 Nir Sofer

-ChromePass is a small password recovery tool that allows you to view the user names and passwords stored by Google Chrome Web browser.
+ChromePass is a small password recovery tool for Windows that allows you to view the user names and passwords stored by Google Chrome Web browser.

 For each password entry, the following information is displayed: